statusmachine/statusmachine-logger/readme.txt

 = Is that a fork of another plugin? =

-* Yes, this plugin was formerly created by: pojo.me, KingYes, ariel.k and maor, under the name of "Activity Log" and forked for our specific needs (basically, talking with Status Machine's API).
+* Yes, this plugin was formerly created by: pojo.me, KingYes, ariel.k and maor, under the name of "Activity Log" and forked for Status Machine's specific needs (talking with Status Machine's API).

 == Changelog ==